nippur72/laser500emu/README.md

 - `download("file_or_image")` gets a file as download on the browser
 - `remove("file_or_image")` remove file or image from browser's cache
 - `dir()` lists files on browser's cache
+- `csave()` starts recording to WAV (max 5 minutes); use before typing "CSAVE" on the emulator
+- `cstop()` stops recording and downloads in the browser the resulting WAV file.
+Silence before and after is trimmed out.

 EMULATOR FEATURES
 =================